-In business coaching, leaders, leadership
+In Business coach, leaders, leadership

 A short while ago I introduced the inner team and how it can support introspection and self-leadership in difficult and ambiguous situations.
 Today I would like to go through an example with you on how that can work for leaders.